BuildIt-Poland/kohls-checkout/README.md

 Most useful scripts for development:

-* `npm start` - starts whole project in developement mode
+* `npm start` - starts whole project in development mode
 * `npm test` - fires up Jest test runner

 Other scripts which may be helpful: